Reopening Message from President Barwick

 Employee Communication about Emergency Declaration

 No doubt you have by now heard news of the Stay Safe, Stay Home directive issued yesterday by Buncombe County, effective from 8 p.m. today through April 9.
 The good news is that A-B Tech and other educational institutions were declared “essential businesses”.
-That designation allows us to conduct all activities that are essential to the delivery of online instruction and the continuity of our business, which covers most of our operation.
+That designation allows us to conduct all activities that are essential to the delivery of online instruction and the continuity of our business, which covers most of our operations.
 Put another way, A-B Tech remains open for business and is not closed.
 We will resume curriculum classes online Monday and suspend classes that cannot be offered online until we can make other arrangements or reschedule them safely.
-Our other services, such as those provided by Student Services, HR, the Business Office and the Small Business Center, have already been transitioned online.
+Our other services, such as those provided by Student Services, HR, the Business Office, and the Small Business Center, have already been transitioned online.

 The steps we have taken to provide most instruction and services online and to enable most employees to telework are sufficient under this declaration.
 ELT members will inform their respective employees if there are essential services that require you to be on campus.
 Otherwise, you should continue to telework from home as directed.

-What the declaration prevents is any in-person interaction with students or the public at our locations or any violations of social distancing guidelines.
+What the declaration prevents is an in-person interaction with students or the public at our locations or any violations of social distancing guidelines.
 It appears that the only thing we will not be able to continue is a computer lab we had planned to operate for students.
-Instead, we will provide students with a list of hot spot locations where they can access our internet from their vehicles.
+Instead, we will provide students with a list of hot spot locations where they can access our Internet from their vehicles.

 Meanwhile, I want to thank each of you for all you have done to calmly and professionally help A-B Tech navigate these uncharted waters.
 I want to assure you that your efforts are appreciated and that your health and safety is our top priority.
 We have been in close communication with Buncombe and Madison county officials to provide input and gain clarity on the emergency declarations concerning the pandemic and how we should proceed.
 Here is a portion of the guidance shared by Buncombe County that may help clarify what you can and cannot do in the next few weeks: